The 15-year agreement allows Georgetown to annually buy 100,000 megawatt-hours of electricity from 11 existing solar plants.

 Georgetown, whose Office of Sustainability advances the university’s sustainability mission and goals, met its original quest to cut greenhouse gas emissions by 50% six years ahead of its 2020 goal.
 The university also has purchased Renewable Energy Certificates (RECs) for 100% of its electricity since 2013, when it earned the EPA’s Green Power Partner of the Year Award.

-Chatas says the strategy of purchasing power from existing facilities allows the university to continue running its campus on clean power while reducing long-term electricity costs and supporting the renewable energy industry in the region.
+Chatas says the strategy of purchasing power from existing facilities allows the university to reduce long-term electricity costs and support the renewable energy industry in the region.

 Georgetown will purchase the energy from the solar facilities without the associated RECs, and through a second financial transaction, purchase Green-e certified RECs through a broker for an equivalent amount of power for the first five of the 15-year agreement.